 Strome helps Islanders rally for 5-4 win over Stars

-Ryan Strome had a goal and two assists, and the New York Islanders rallied with four straight goals to beat the Dallas Stars 5-4 on Thursday night.
+Strome had a goal and two assists, and New York rallied with four straight goals for a 5-4 victory over the Dallas Stars.
+"A pretty ugly game for us," Strome said of Saturday's 7-0 loss at Columbus.

 Comments